-Love it or loathe it, Black Friday can be a great opportunity to bag a bargain in the run up to Christmas.
+Love it or loathe it, Black Friday is a popular time to bag a bargain in the run up to Christmas.

-If it isn’t already circled in your calendar, in 2019, Black Friday is on 29th November, followed by Cyber Monday on 29th November, although many Black Friday deals were being offered long before these dates.
+If it isn’t already circled in your calendar, in 2021, Black Friday is on 26th November, followed by Cyber Monday on 29th November, although many Black Friday deals were being offered long before these dates.

 It’s not easy to navigate the Black Friday mayhem or find a genuine bargain.
 Here are some tips on how to make the most of the discounts, without breaking the bank.